LEARNAcademy/22-golf-winter-break-project/README.md

   4. Repeat steps 2-3 as needed
   4. Team members will sign off on the updates/ completion of the points given, on their own markdown documents

+## Demo:
+ - We will be demoing our live portfolios on January 3rd when we get back.
+Going over each of the listed points and talking about the projects we refactored as well as some feedback we were able to execute on.

+  Accountability Document

   Portfolio Owner:
   Portfolio Deployment Link:
  _________________________________